 (22) falsifying a client's record or the controlled substance records;

-(23) violating boundaries of a professional relationship including but not limited to physical, sexual, emotional, or financial exploitation of the client or the client's family member or caregiver.
-Financial exploitation includes accepting or soliciting money, gifts, or the equivalent during the professional relationship;
+(23) violating boundaries of a professional relationship such as physical, sexual, emotional, or financial exploitation of a client or a client's family member or caregiver.
+Financial exploitation shall include accepting or soliciting money, gifts, or the equivalent during the professional relationship;

-(24) misappropriating, in connection with the practice of nursing, anything of value or benefit, including but not limited to, any property, real or personal of the client, employer, or any other person or entity, or failing to take precautions to prevent such misappropriation.
-Failure to take precautions to prevent misappropriations includes failing to secure anything of value or benefit, such as medication or property, of the client, employer, or any other person or entity; or
+(24) misappropriating, in connection with the practice of nursing, anything of value or benefit, including any real or personal property of the client, employer, or any other individual or entity, or failing to take precautions to prevent such misappropriation.
+Failure to take precautions to prevent misappropriations shall include failing to secure anything of value or benefit, such as medication or property, of the client, employer, or any other individual or entity; or

 (25) violating any term of probation, condition, or limitation imposed on the licensee by the Board.

 (b) If a summary suspension is issued pursuant to G.S.
-150B-3(c), the order is effective on the date specified in the order or on service of the certified copy of the order at the last known address of the licensee, whichever is later, and continues to be effective during the proceedings.
-Failure to receive the order because of refusal of service or unknown address does not invalidate the order.
+150B-3(c), the order shall be effective on the date specified in the order or upon service of the certified copy of the order at the last known address of the licensee, whichever is later, and continues to be effective during the suspension proceedings.
+Failure to receive the order because of refusal of service or unknown address shall not invalidate the order.

-(e) The Board of Nursing shall designate an administrative law counsel who shall advise the Board.
+(e) The Board shall designate an administrative law counsel who shall advise the Board.

-(f) When a majority of the members of the Board of Nursing is unable or elects not to hear a contested case, the Board of Nursing shall request the designation of an administrative law judge from the Office of Administrative Hearings to preside at the hearing.
+(f) If a majority of the members of the Board is unable or elects not to hear a contested case, the Board shall request the designation of an administrative law judge from the Office of Administrative Hearings to preside at the hearing.
 The provisions of G.S.
 150B, Article 3A and this Rule shall govern a contested case in which an administrative law judge is designated as the Hearing Officer.

 History Note: Authority G.S.
 90-171.23(b)(3); 90-171.23(b)(7); 90‑171.37; 90‑171.47; 90‑401; 150B‑3(c); 150B-38; 150B-39; 150B-40; 150B-41; 150B-42;